-RAI's authorized capital stock at December 31, 2022 and 2021, consisted of 100 million shares of preferred stock, par value \$.01 per share, and 3.2 billion shares of common stock, par value \$.0001 per share.
+RAI's authorized capital stock at December 31, 2023 and 2022, consisted of 100 million shares of preferred stock, par value \$.01 per share, and 3.2 billion shares of common stock, par value \$.0001 per share.
 Four million shares of the preferred stock are designated as Series A Junior Participating Preferred Stock, none of which is issued or outstanding.
-The Series A Junior Participating Preferred Stock, none of which is of RAI preferred stock, unless specified otherwise.
+The Series A Junior Participating Preferred Stock will rank junior as to dividends and upon liquidation to all other series of RAI preferred stock, unless specified otherwise.
 Also, of the preferred stock, one million shares are designated as Series B Preferred Stock, all of which are issued and outstanding.
 The Series B Preferred Stock ranks senior upon liquidation, but not with respect to dividends, to all other series of RAI capital stock, unless specified otherwise.
 As a part of the B&W business combination, RJR is the holder of the outstanding Series B Preferred Stock.

-RAI paid dividends to certain BAT subsidiaries that hold RAI's common stock totaling \$5,717 million and \$5,281 million in 2022 and 2021, respectively.
+RAI paid dividends to certain BAT subsidiaries that hold RAI's common stock totaling \$6,150 million and \$5,717 million in 2023 and 2022, respectively.

-Accumulated Other Comprehensive (Loss) Income
+Accumulated Other Comprehensive Income

-The components of accumulated other comprehensive (loss) income, net of tax, were as follows:
+The components of accumulated other comprehensive income, net of tax, were as follows:

-Retirement Benefits

-Balance at December 31, 2020 \$ (36)

-Other comprehensive income before reclassifications 162

-Amounts reclassified from accumulated other

-comprehensive (loss) income (28)

-Net current-period other comprehensive income 134
+rement enefits

-Balance at December 31, 2021 98
+Balance at December 31, 2021 \$ 98

 Other comprehensive income before reclassifications 97

 Amounts reclassified from accumulated other

 comprehensive (loss) income (143)

 Net current-period other comprehensive loss (46)

-Balance at December 31, 2022 \$ 52
+Balance at December 31, 2022 52

+Other comprehensive loss before reclassifications (33)

+Amounts reclassified from accumulated other

+comprehensive (loss) income (17)

+Net current-period other comprehensive loss (50)

+Balance at December 31, 2023 \$ 2

-Details about the reclassifications out of accumulated other comprehensive (loss) income and the affected line items in the consolidated statements of income for the years ended December 31, 2022 and 2021, were as follows:
+Details about the reclassifications out of accumulated other comprehensive income and the affected line items in the consolidated statements of income for the years ended December 31, 2023 and 2022, were as follows:

-Ar nounts Ree lass sified
+Amounts Reclassified

-Components 2022 2021 Affected Line Item
+Components 2023 2022 2022 Affected Line Item

 Retirement benefits:

-Amortization of prior service cost \$ 2 \$ 1 Other expenses, net
+Amortization of prior service cost \$ 2 \$ 2 Other expenses, net

-Settlements (48) 8 Other expenses, net
+Settlements (48) Other expenses, net

-MTM adjustment (143) (46) Other expenses, net
+MTM adjustment (24) (143) Other expenses, net

-(189) (37) Other expenses, net
+(22) (189) Other expenses, net

-Deferred taxes 46 9 Provision for income taxes
+Deferred taxes 5 46 Provision for income taxes

-Total reclassifications \$ (143) \$ (28) Net income
+Total reclassifications \$ (17) \$ (143) Net income